Wildhoney/ngDroplet/README.md

 </div>
 ```

+It's also worth noting that the `droplet-preview` directive is also supported in attribute form: `<section data-droplet-preview></section>`.

 Essentially the `droplet-preview` node accepts **any** `File` object as its `ng-model` &ndash; but it will load **only** those files that pass the `isImage()` method's validation.

 ## Input Elements